 We had met four years before, when Rosie was one of my students at Siping College.
 After I went back to England in 1983, we kept in touch.
 In November 1985 we decided to get married.
 By that time I was working on contract to First Boston Corp. in New York City.*

-It was not easy for a Chinese citizen to marry a foreigner at that time.
+It was not easy for a Chinese citizen to marry a foreigner in 1986.
 Nobody in China really knew what the rules were, so local authorities just made them up.
 (Well, that was my impression.)
 My being an expatriate British citizen in the U.S.A. added complications.